kirankumargonti/Contact-Form-PHPMailer/README.md

 5. Then Do Some Changes in contact.php file which is present in the includes folder in order to work this project

-6.     $mail->Username = "your Gmail address example@gmail.com"; // Your Gmail                                                          address.
+6.     $mail->Username = "your Gmail address example@gmail.com"; // Your Gmai address.

 7.     $mail->Password = "your Gmail password"; // Your Gmail login password or App Specific Password.

 8.     $mail->addAddress('recipient Gmail address example@gmail.com'); // Set the recipient of the message.

-9. in order to work This PHPMailer you should turn off the  **2-Step- Verification** for the google account you want to receive messages click the below link to navigate to that page.
+9. in order to work This PHPMailer you should turn off the  **2-Step- Verification** for the google account you want to send messages click the below link to navigate to that page.
 https://myaccount.google.com/security

 10. and the next thing is should turn On the